 - Step 1.
 Look up, slide the lens to the lower part of the eye using the forefinger. - Step 2.
 Gently pinch the lens between the thumb and forefinger. - Step 3.
 Remove the lens. - 2.
-Remember, there is no cleaning or disinfection needed with your contact lenses when they are prescribed for daily disposable wear.
-Always dispose of lenses when they are removed and have replacement lenses or glasses available.
+Follow the instructions in the next section, "Caring for Your Lenses".

-Note: For your eye health, it is important that the lens moves freely on your eye.
+NOTE: For your eye health, it is important that the lens moves freely on your eye.
 If the lens sticks (stops moving) on your eye, apply a few drops of the recommended rewetting solution.
 Wait until the lens begins to move freely on the eye before removing it.
 If non-movement of the lens continues, you should immediately consult your Eye Care Professional.